jayunit100/puppet-airgapped-controlplane-master/README.md

+# Can I run puppet to control stuff inside of a firewall ?

+Hell yes.

+# HOW ?

 1) Vagrant up your host, on one subnet that is private.
 2) Vagrant up your 'datacenter', note that its on a *totally different subnet, also private*